 Treating Cocaine Addiction

 There are currently no medications for treating cocaine addiction or to use during instances of an overdose (source).
 However, medical detox can help manage the unpleasant symptoms of withdrawal or provide life-saving interference in the case of a cocaine overdose.
 When it comes to long-term recovery, most treatment for cocaine abuse involves behavioral modification such as contingency management and cognitive-behavioral therapy.
 No matter if you are a long-time addict or in the beginning stages of dependency, treating cocaine addiction is complex and multifaceted and is best handled at a specialized facility with experienced staff.
-Contact us today to learn more.
+Additionally, being able to identify the signs that someone is sniffing cocaine means being able to get your loved one help sooner rather than later.